 If you take oral contraceptives, ask your doctor if you can:

-If you don’t currently take birth control pills, ask your doctor if they might reduce your hormonal headaches.
+If you don’t currently take birth control pills, consider asking your doctor if taking them might reduce your hormonal headaches.